Plunge Into Adventure on This Tiny Southern Caribbean Island

 Though the residents today are a conglomeration of several cultures—their language, Papiamentu, is a mixture of Dutch, Spanish, Portuguese, French, and African dialects—at times, Bonaire can seem like two countries: one for those who built the country, and one for those who conquered it.
 The original inhabitants were an Arawak tribe called the Caiquetios, believed to have migrated from Venezuela.
 (It was their name for the island—Bojnaj—that evolved into “Bonaire”.)
 After the Spanish landed, they searched for riches on the arid desert-like land and found none.
 They subsequently deemed the land useless, enslaved the Caiquetios, and shipped them off to Hispaniola (now Haiti) and the Dominican Republic to work in the copper mines.

-But to learn more about the cultural history of Bonaire, of those who toiled on the land and whose descendants still live there today, head inland to Rincon and find the Mangazina di Rei.
-Once a building used by the government to store agricultural rations for the enslaved, today it’s a museum documenting the island’s cultural, agricultural, and geological makeup.
+But to learn more about the cultural history of Bonaire, of those who toiled on the land and whose descendants still live there today, head inland to Rincón and find the Mangazina di Rei.
+Once a building used by the government to store agricultural rations for the enslaved, today it’s a museum documenting the island’s agricultural abd geological makeup, as well as a culture threatening to become obsolete.
+It’s a place where you can “see, feel, and taste the culture of Bonaire,” says its operational manager, Izaïn Mercera.
+They educate not only the public but born and raised Bonairians who want to preserve their culture.

 Create your own safari